 What are Apple Pie Bombs?

 Apple pie bombs are a bite-sized dessert with flavors of apple pie.
-They are the perfect fun apple pie treat to make when your sweet tooth kicks in.
-They are also made with just 4 ingredients and done in just 10 minutes.
-Almost like these Air Fryer Apple Hand Pies, but a little different.
+They are the perfect fun apple pie treat when your sweet tooth kicks in.
+They are made with just 4 ingredients and done in 10 minutes.

 They are perfect when you're craving a sweet snack.
 In a matter of minutes, you'll be snacking on your own mini version of a homemade pie.